 4. MAX OUT YOUR 401K

-If your employer offers a 401k, maximize it.
+If your employer offers a 401(k), maximizing your contributions is an excellent way to save for retirement while reducing your tax burden.
 To realize benefits on your next tax bill, contribute to a Traditional 401k rather than a Roth 401k.
-Traditional 401k contributions will reduce your taxable salary, another great way to cut your tax bill.

 5. CONTRIBUTE TO A TRADITIONAL IRA